Tabassum-Sumaiya/Visualization/IBM Cognos_Dashboard/readme.md

 2. On the Sales dashboard in the large rectangle (Panel 5), display ‘Profit’ by ‘Dealer ID’ as a column chart, sorted in ascending order.

-#### Tools : use Cognos Analytics for cleaning, analyzing and also visualization.
+#### Tools : use Cognos Analytics for cleaning, analyzing and also for visualization.

 #### Dashboard : https://github.com/Tabassum-Sumaiya/Visualization/blob/main/IBM%20Cognos_Dashboard/Sales_Dashboard.JPG